Terms & Conditions for ACATS

 When you agree to Betterment’s ACATS terms and conditions, you are doing the following:

-You direct the delivering firm to:
+You direct the Sending Account, or delivering firm, to:

 - Transfer your assets to Betterment as you have instructed, even though the destination account may have a different account title or different taxpayer identification number than the delivering account.